 Withholding or Withdrawing Food and Fluids

 A particularly challenging ethical dilemma in hospice care is whether to withhold or withdraw food and fluids.
-While hospice care aims to provide comfort and support, some patients may lose their appetite or be unable to swallow, leading to malnourishment and .
+While hospice care aims to provide comfort and support, some patients may lose their appetite or be unable to swallow, leading to malnourishment and dehydration.

 In such cases, the healthcare team may need to consider withholding or withdrawing food and fluids.
 However, this can pose a significant ethical dilemma, as healthcare professionals must balance the patient’s autonomy with their obligation to provide appropriate care.